 You can use Terraform to provision your Amazon EKS (Elastic Kubernetes Service) cluster and install Agones on it using the Helm Terraform provider.

 An example of the EKS submodule config file can be found here: Terraform configuration with Agones submodule

 Configure your AWS CLI tool CLI configure:

 modules.tf you can change the parameters that you need to.
 For instance, the -

-- cluster_name - the name of the GKE cluster (default is “agones-terraform-example”)
+- cluster_name - the name of the EKS cluster (default is “agones-terraform-example”)

-- agones_version - the version of agones to install (default is the latest version from the Helm repository)
+- agones_version - the version of agones to install (an empty string, which is the default, is the latest version from the Helm repository)

 - machine_type - EC2 instance type for hosting game servers (default is “t2.large”)

 - region - the location of the cluster (default is “us-west2”)